abhay-keyvalue/chatbot-js-poc/README.md

-# Chatbot-js-sdk-poc
+# Milestone Chatbot

-A simple, customizable JavaScript SDK for integrating a chatbot widget into your website.
+A customizable JavaScript SDK for integrating a chatbot functionality into your website.
 This SDK provides a user interface with basic styling options, message storage, and basic functionalities like sending messages and receiving responses.

 ## Features

 - **Customizable Theme**: Configure button, chat window, and text colors.
-- **Chat Message Persistence**: Stores chat history in local storage for up to one week.
-- **Clear Chat**: Option to clear chat history.
+- **AI-based Responses**: Utilizes artificial intelligence to provide responses to a wide range of user queries.

 ## Installation